jenniferemshepherd/CV/README.md

 ## Education

 #### Makers Academy (November 2017 - March 2018)
-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
+- Curious about code: I continued working on weekend projects beyond their deadline to consolidate my knowledge, understanding and application of what we had learned.
-- Fast, independent learner [PROVIDE EVIDENCE]
+- Fast, independent learner - despite no background in coding
-- Great collaborator [PROVIDE EVIDENCE]
-- OOP, TDD, MVC, DDD
+- Great collaborator: experienced in pair programming and delivering/receiving feedback
 - Agile/XP
+- Meticulous Test Driven Developer
+- OOP, MV
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine